Switching from paroxetine to duloxetine

 When switching from paroxetine to duloxetine, it’s important to understand the differences in the mechanism of action between these two medications.
 Paroxetine is a selective serotonin reuptake inhibitor (SSRI), which means it primarily works by increasing the levels of serotonin in the brain.
 On the other hand, duloxetine is a serotonin-norepinephrine reuptake inhibitor (SNRI), which works by increasing the levels of both serotonin and norepinephrine.

-See also Duloxetine taken with amitriptyline
+See also Duloxetine leg pain

 This difference in mechanism of action can lead to varying effects in patients who are switching between these medications.
 While both paroxetine and duloxetine are used to treat depression, anxiety, and other mood disorders, the dual action of duloxetine may provide additional benefits for some individuals who do not respond as well to SSRIs alone.